 - The Demat Account does not restrict the number of shares one can buy or sell.

 - Demat account knocks off the risks of fake or bogus certificates, delayed transfers, bad deliveries, and thefts, which were present with physical shares.

 - Demat account increases your investment portfolio’s liquidity.

 - Demat account is convenient enough to settle down the transactions electronically.

 - Faster security transfer due to lesser paperwork.

 - Open a Demat account to enjoy these benefits and trade as per the compliance of Government.

-SAG RTA is open for all the clients looking for overall mutual fund related services as the agency is first in Rajasthan as well as category 1st in the RTA industry.
+SAG RTA is open for all the clients looking for overall mutual fund-related services as the agency is first in Rajasthan as well as category 1st Registrar and Share Transfer Agent in the industry.